-To configure your recording options, choose from these options:

-- Click on the ScreenFlow Helper menu and select Configure Recording to display the ScreenFlow window - In ScreenFlow, select File > New Recording to display the ScreenFlow window - In ScreenFlow, select File > Add Additional Recording to display the Add Additional Recording window.
-Additional Recording allows you to not record the screen, whereas Configure Recording always records the screen.
+To configure your recording options, click on the ScreenFlow Helper menu (\square) and select Configure Recording to display the New Recording window.
+You can also select File > Add Additional Recording or select File > New.
+If the New Recording option is greyed out, you must first open an existing recording or create a new one.
+Keep in mind that Additional Recording allows you to not record the screen, whereas Configure Recording always records the screen.